Acedyn/hashlips_art_engine/README.md

 Here, we override the global constraint that we applied in the global config.
 Which means that the ``Small`` attribute of the ``Iris`` layer will always be used in combination with the ``Low`` attribute of the ``Bottom lid`` layer.
-So the small iris will never be used except the the low bottom lid.
+So the small iris will never be used except the the low bottom lid since it is blacklisted in the global constraints.

-**Be carefull, if you have too complex constraints or don't pay attention you can end up with a situation where no combinations a possible** this situation is tricky to detect so no clear error will be returned, you will just get a weird traceback message**
+**Be carefull, if you have too complex constraints or don't pay attention you can end up with a situation where no combinations a possible this situation is tricky to detect so no clear error will be returned, you will just get a weird traceback message**

 **If you want no whitelist, don't put the whitelist keyword at all, if you want nothing for a certain layer, create a transparent png, and whitelist it.